jmiszczak/latex2epub/README.md

 # latex2epub

-Simple workflow for converting LaTeX projects into ePUB files.
+This set of scripts and templates provides a simple workflow for converting LaTeX projects into ePUB files.

 ## Introduction